awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appflow-connectorprofile-datadogconnectorprofilecredentials.md

 # AWS::AppFlow::ConnectorProfile DatadogConnectorProfileCredentials<a name="aws-properties-appflow-connectorprofile-datadogconnectorprofilecredentials"></a>

- The `DatadogConnectorProfileCredentials` property type specifies the connector\-specific credentials required by Datadog\.
+ The connector\-specific credentials required by Datadog\.

 ## Syntax<a name="aws-properties-appflow-connectorprofile-datadogconnectorprofilecredentials-syntax"></a>